cloudmesh-community/book/chapters/iot/sensors.md

 Project: Smart Thermostat
 -------------------------

 In this example we will combine some of the sensors discussed in this section to create a smart thermostat.
-The first step of this project is to make sure that you have a Raspberry Pi which has Raspbian installed and is configured appropreately.
+The first step of this project is to make sure that you have a Raspberry Pi which has Raspbian installed and is configured appropriately.
 Instructions for how to complete the basic set up of your Raspberry Pi can be found in the [Setting up a Single Raspberry PI](https://github.com/ahilgenkamp/book/blob/master/chapters/pi/setup-ultimate.md) section of this book.

-Prerequsites:
+Prerequisites:

  * Raspberry Pi 3 with Raspbian installed
  * DHT11 Temperature and Humidity Sensor
- * Photosensetive Light Sensor
+ * Photosensitive Light Sensor
  * Capacitive Touch Sensor
  * 2 Channel Relay Module
  * 16x2 LCD display